 Lindsey M. Bruno is an associate in the Litigation Department of Lewis Rice.
-She represents individuals and companies in a broad range of disputes, including complex commercial litigation.
+She represents individuals and companies in a broad range of disputes, including complex commercial litigation and intellectual property matters.
+Lindsey also counsels employers and management in personnel-related matters and discrimination lawsuits.

 In law school, Lindsey served as the Chief Notes Editor for the Washington University Law Review, which published her Note titled Genital Exceptionalism Has No Place in the Law: Improving Transgender and Intersex Rights in the 21st Century.
 She also sat as Chair of the law school’s Honor Council Hearing Panel and served as a Rule 13 student attorney in the Children’s Rights Clinic.
 As team captain for her undergraduate mock trial team, Lindsey won nine outstanding attorney awards and led her team to the 2017 National Championship Tournament for the first time in school history.
 Lindsey speaks Spanish with professional working proficiency.